jmparsons/play-hard-jsroutes/README.md

 Stop the server and start it with `play -Djsr=build ~run`.
 This will trigger the `buildroutes.sh` script after the Play application has started and should result in showing the message - "Found jsRoutes."

-There is a `sleep 3;` count to wait for the file to be written from the curl before play starts the server to and can be adjusted.
+There is a `sleep 3;` count to wait for the file to be written from the curl before play starts the server and can be adjusted.

 Modify the `buildroutes.sh` file to suit your needs.